 The Bellagio Fountains are a must experience for any persons first or even fifth time to Las Vegas.
 Within the 8-acre manmade lake is more than 1,200 nozzles and 4,500 lights that can change to gold, purple, red, white or even blue!
 Every half an hour in afternoons and early evenings and every 15 minutes between 8pm and midnight, the lake will light up as a choreographed water performance is played.

 If you’ve “been there, done that” consider seeing the fountains from a new view.
 The Hyde Bellagio, a lounge and bar, overlooks the lake before turning into a nightclub in the evenings.
 If you’re feeling peckish make a reservation for the lavish Picasso and dine surrounded by – you guessed it – some of Pablo Picasso’s artwork.
 If you are seated on the balcony you will be overlooking the fountain and the illuminated casinos along the Strip.

 Eat Your Way Around Vegas

-Lets be honest, when you think “foodie destination” Las Vegas isn’t the first place that springs to mind but the food scene is rapidly developing here.
+Lets be honest, when you think “foodie destination” Las Vegas isn’t the first place that springs to mind, I have a particular casino in UK in mind, but the food scene is rapidly developing here.

 While buffets are still a great lower cost option – I’m thinking of the huge array of choice at the Bellagio buffet or the Cosmopolitan’s Wicked Spoon – the ultra-high-end dining scene is certainly making changes for the better.